-Under the supervision and with the participation of our management, including our principal executive officer and principal financial officer, we conducted an evaluation of the effectiveness of our disclosure controls and procedures as of the end of the fiscal quarter ended March 31, 2022, as such term is defined in Rules 13a-15(e) and 15d-15(e) under the Exchange Act.
-Based on this evaluation, our principal executive officer and principal financial officer has concluded that during the period covered by this report, our disclosure controls and procedures were not effective as of March 31, 2022, because of a material weakness in our internal control over financial reporting.
-A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of the Company's management has concluded that our control around the interpretation and accounting for certain complex financial instruments was not effectively designed or maintained.
-This material weakness resulted in the restatement of the Company's balance sheet as of March 23, 2021 and its interim financial statements of the quarters ended March 31, 2021 and June 30, 2021.
-Additionally, this material weakness could result in a misstatement of the financial statements that would not be prevented or detected on a timely basis.
+Under the supervision and with the participation of our management, including our principal executive officer and principal financial officer, we conducted an evaluation of the effectiveness of our disclosure controls and procedures as of the end of the fiscal quarter ended March 31, 2023, as such term is defined in Rules 13a-15(e) and 15d-15(e) under the Exchange Act.
+Based on this evaluation, our principal executive officer and principal financial officer has concluded that during the period covered by this report, our disclosure controls and procedures were not effective as of March 31, 2023, because of a material weakness in our internal control over financial reporting.
+A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of the Company's management has concluded that our control around the interpretation and accounting for certain complex financial instruments and accruals was not effectively designed or maintained.
+This material weakness resulted in the restatement of the Company's balance sheet as of March 23, 2021 and its interim financial statements for the quarters ended March 31, 2021, June 30, 2021 and March 31, 2023.
+Additionally, this material weakness could result in a misstatement of the warrant liability, Class A ordinary shares and related accounts and disclosures that would not be prevented or detected on a timely basis.